Skip to main content

 • Tables and chairs for equipment and staff

-• Will there be separate check-in stations for VIPs, staff, press, etc.?
+• Possible separate check-in stations for VIPs, staff, press, etc.

 💡 Keep in mind, signage can make or break your check-in experience.
 Not enough signage or signage that's too vague leads to attendee confusion.
-Post clear signage at every entry point and major hallway to let each type of attendee know exactly where to go.
+Post clear signage at every entry point and major hallway to tell each type of attendee exactly where to go.

 If your routers connect to the internet with a SIM card, test cellular strength in the location where you want to put your check-in stations.
 If the signal is weak or intermittent, consider moving check-in to a location where your routers can get a solid cell signal, or consider hard-wiring the routers to the internet at your venue.